tryhardprojects/Typescript-Tutorial/2. Base Setup, Client/README.md

 5. Client Side (Coming soon!)

 # What you will accomplish after this part
-You will know the basic of how to use NodeJS and Typescript to build a server.
-You will learn the basic use of Express, TSLint, Winston and ts-node-dev, which can make you a simple server running on your local computer.
+You will be able to present a html webpage with bundled scripts, css file and images.
+With the ability to debug and build the files.
+With simple and easy to extend file strcuture.
+Also, this can be a very handy typescript boilerplate!